matsuoka-601/Splash/README.md

 # Splash
 Real-time fluid simulation with a white splash🌊 implemented in WebGPU.

 Works on your browsers which support WebGPU (Chrome, Edge etc. Safari is also supported when WebGPU feature flag is enabled).

+[Try Demo Here!](https://splash-fluid.netlify.app/)

-To run 'Very Large' mode smoothly, you might need a dedicated GPU.
+Note: To run 'Very Large' mode smoothly, you might need a dedicated GPU.
 (In my environment, RTX 3060 Laptop handles 'Very Large' mode smoothly)

-[Try Demo Here!](https://splash-fluid.netlify.app/)

 ![splash-trim](https://github.com/user-attachments/assets/5b8ed8a2-6e55-45eb-8df2-149b20ad8e4a)